Skip to main content

 tcb new app node-starter

-A Cloud Development project is an entity associated with cloud development environment resources.
-It aggregates services such as cloud functions, databases, and file storage.
-You can write functions, store files in the project, and quickly operate your cloud functions, file storage, databases, and other resources through CloudBase.
+Cloud Development projects are entities associated with Cloud Development environment resources.
+A Cloud Development project aggregates services such as Cloud Functions, databases, and file storage.
+Within a Cloud Development project, you can write functions, store files, and efficiently manage your cloud functions, file storage, databases, and other resources through CloudBase.

 .